cambridge-cares/TheWorldAvatar/web/uk-base-world/README.md

-# Visualisation of the UK Base World
+# Visualisation of Augmented UK

-This directory contains the documentation, configuration files, and associated scripts for a visualisation of The World Avatar's base world (focussing on assets within the United Kingdom).
-Whilst other data and capabilities related to the base world may exist elsewhere in The World Avatar, this documentation only covers the steps needed to acquire, upload, and visualise data used in the live UK Base World visualisation currently available from [The World Avatar's website](https://theworldavatar.io).
+This directory contains the documentation, configuration files, and associated scripts for a visualisation of The World Avatar's digital twin (focussing on assets within the United Kingdom).
+Whilst other data and capabilities related to the project may exist elsewhere in The World Avatar, this documentation only covers the steps needed to acquire, upload, and visualise data used in the deployed visualisation currently available from [The World Avatar's website](https://theworldavatar.io).

 This documentation was written in August of 2023.
 The data available from the listed sources may have changed since this time, hopefully the processes are still applicable to any new data sets.

 ## Gathering data

-Data for this visualisation has been gathered from the sources listed on the [Data](./docs/data.md) page; the original raw files, as well as any processed files, have also been archived at CMCL on their Pavilion file server.
+Data for this visualisation has been gathered from the sources listed on the [Data](./docs/data.md) page; the original raw files, as well as any processed files, have also been archived at CMCL on the Pavilion file server.
 Hopefully this process is repeatable with future versions of these data sets, if not then the archived data can be used as a fall-back.
 If the visualisation is updated with future versions of these data, the raw and processed versions of said files should also be archived.

 As a base world visualisation, more data sources will be added in future; as and when they are, they should be documented within the aforementioned page.